 Corgis are a high-energy pet, and you’ll need to accommodate that energy.
-Develop a routine that includes plenty of play time and walking, otherwise you might have a very restless pup on your hands.
+Develop a routine that includes plenty of playtimes and walking, otherwise, you might have a very restless pup on your hands.
 Dogs tend to get noisy and disruptive when they’re bored, and Corgis have a reputation for being persistent barkers.
-But don’t treat playtime with your dog like a chore.
+But don’t treat playtime with your dog as a chore.
 Despite their short legs and small stature, Corgis are deceptively fast and can be great at fetch or chase.
 If you don’t have a large enough yard to play in, find dog parks or other parks nearby to help occupy your pet’s time.

 Establish a routine

 Corgis come in two varieties—Cardigan and Pembroke.
 Depending on which breed of Corgi you have, you’ll experience various levels of independence and stubbornness from your Corgi.
 No matter the kind, establishing a routine and strictly enforcing the rules is the best way to keep your new pet under control.
 Without the structure, Corgis are often quick to establish their own rules and be unwilling to change.

 Regulate feeding time with them to specific times and be certain to keep that time, only providing their bowl for as long as it takes the dog to eat.
 Letting your pup graze throughout the day lets them grow complacent and bored with food, and makes establishing when they’ve eaten hard to do.